-However, it has a few quirks (two, to be specific) that may drive you to using another security tool (a cracked Kaspersky or Norton, maybe?).
+However, it has a few quirks (two, to be specific) that may drive you to using another security tool.
 So we’ll see what these two quirks are, and why you should rather ignore them and keep using this awesome tool.

 #1 Revoltingly long first update

 Microsoft Security Essentials takes a ridiculous amount of time to update for the first time (just after you install it).
 On a slow connection, it can be as long as an hour or more!
 Since future updates are all automatic and silent, this is likely the only time you’re gonna notice the update, and naturally you feel pissed off.
 People assume it’s always gonna take that long to update (which would be outrageous), and uninstall it without thinking twice.
 This is not true.
 The subsequent updates are small and fast as any other antimalware program.
 So why the gigantic first update?
 Lets see.

 You must have noticed that the MSE installer is surprisingly small (about 8 MB) as compared to other antimalware tools.
 However, this is because the installer simply installs the core MSE program.
 Absolutely nothing that’ll protect your computer – the scanner, real-time engine and the malware definitions – come with this installer.
 After MSE is installed, it downloads and adds these components during the first update.
 Hence the huge, long update.
 The solution is just to be patient the first time.